 The teaching staff

 The educational team at the Studio Montréal is made up of Francophone professionals, from France or Quebec, working in the Montreal region.
 Business leaders, freelancers, agency-based or consultant artistic directors, the profiles of the professionals who supervise projects and lessons are varied.
-This multi-disciplinary element is an integral part of the Studio Montréal’s Design and Entrepreneurship MDes program and its strong professional emphasis.
+This multi-disciplinary element is an integral part of the Studio Montréal’s International Design Strategy MDes program and its strong professional emphasis.

 The students are encouraged to mix with and learn from experts in multiple domains (social, innovation, research, etc.) so that they can expand the scope of their methodological, technical and project management skills in design.
 They will have the chance to put these skills into practice through projects and seminars on themes rooted in topical local issues.

 - Educational coordinator: Julie Le Ster (product Designer)